mw00847/surface-segregation/README.md

 # Surface segregation of polymer blends

 Surface energy is the free energy per unit area of creating an interface with air or vacuum.
 Surface tension is the force per unit length along the surface opposing the interface of air or vacuum (1).
-The surface of polymer blends is often different from the bulk material.
-This in itself provides the opportunity to add functionality at the surface interface for coatings and paints to have properties such as corrosion inhibition, hydrophobicity, conductance and chemical resistance to name just a few.
+The surface of polymer blends is often different from the bulk material (1).
+This in itself provides the opportunity to add functionality at the surface interface for coatings to have properties such as corrosion inhibition, hydrophobicity, conductance and anti cratering.
+Flow aids are commonly used in small quantities in coatings to improve the wetting and work of adhesion and also enhance the visual effect of the coating (4).
+These flow aids are often a low weight polyacrylic in comparison to the blend of polymers that make up the binder and topocoat.

-Predicting the surface composition is often determined initially by the component with the lowest surface energy (1,2).
+Predicting the surface composition of a polymer blend is often determined by the component with the lowest surface energy (1,2).
 However the structure (entropic) and functional groups (enthalpic) contributions have shown to contradict the surface energy belief.

-# Method

-In this work molecular dynamics simulations of polymer blends with different surface energies are compared.
-The polymer weight and concentration is varied.
-The MARTINI forcefield is used with GROMACS to create a periodic box with two interfaces.
-The partial density function in GROMACS is then used to identify the position of the polymer across the box.
+A prerequisite of segregation is imiscibility in the polymer blend (2), using an extended Flory Huggins parameter it is suggested that ester monomers with a similar backbone structure increase miscibility.

+This work uses molecular dynamics with GROMACS to vary surface tension, molecular weight and concentration of useful polymer blends to further understand the key reasons for surface segregation.
+The first polymer blend to be studied was poly(3-hexylthiophene) (P3HT) and polystyrene (PS), This blend differs in surface energy with P3HT 21 mJ/m^2 and PS 40 mJ/m^2.

-The polyply suite https://github.com/marrink-lab/polyply_1.0, provides a simple process to produce a wide range of polymer systems built using the MARTINI forcefield.
-Using the MARTINI forcefield with dextran and PEO as with https://github.com/marrink-lab/polyply_1.0/wiki/Tutorial:-Martini-Polymers, simulation of 500ns produces phase seperated system as below.
+The polyply suite (7), provides a simple process to produce a wide range of polymer systems built using the MARTINI forcefield.
+As with the tutorial on their github page of dextran and PEO (6), simulation of 500ns of the blend produces a phase seperated system as below.
 This work has been repeated from their paper(3).

 ![alt text](https://github.com/mw00847/surface-segregation/blob/main/dextran_PEO.png?raw=True)

+A surface-vacuum interface can be created by extending the Z axis of an equilibriated polymer blend box (8).
+Due to periodic boundary constraints, two interfaces are created.

+# Method

+# Results

+Polymer blends where created using the Polyply suite.

 (1) Tailoring the Attraction of Polymers toward Surfaces Gila E. Stein, Travis S. Laws, and Rafael Verduzco